thorehusfeldt/problem_package_format_copy/docs/source/settings.rst

     time_limit_to_tle number   1.5
     ================= ======== =======

-    The time multipliers specify safety margins relative to the example submissions, see below.
+    The time multipliers specify safety margins relative to the example submissions.

 .. object:: time_resolution